-Lightning Network.
+Bitcoin Lightning Network.

 Through LQwD Financial, the Company develops and provides infrastructure to support enhanced liquidity for a payment protocol that operates under the name "Lightning Network".
-The software that the Company currently develops allows users to effectively and safely integrate their payments that use Bitcoin on the Lightning Network.
+The Company currently develops infrastructure that facilitates users to effectively and safely integrate their payments that use Bitcoin on the Lightning Network.
 This does not involve the provision of investment advice to or on behalf of any third party, nor does the Company engage in the trading or custody of Bitcoin, other Virtual Currencies, securities, or derivatives for any third-party.
 The Company is not engaged in the creation, development or implementation of a platform or exchange that allows investors to buy or sell Virtual Currencies.
-Services will not be offered to end-user entities or individuals, but instead the Company's software and infrastructure will support companies that engage with entities and/or individuals.
+Services will not be offered to end-user entities or individuals, but instead the Company's infrastructure will support companies that engage with entities and/or individuals.
 Further, the primary purpose of the Company is not to invest the money provided to it by its security holders.

-Currently the Company has developed a Software as a Service ("SaaS") platform that is built upon the Lightning Network and enables the set-up of payment channels as a service.
+Currently the Company has developed a platform that is built upon the Lightning Network and enables the set-up of payment channels as a service.
 As a LSP, the Company will operate in a manner similar to an Internet Service Provider ("ISP").
 Namely, the Company will connect users to a wider network of Lightning Network nodes (e.g. computers) and provide stable and secure payment channels.
 The Company owns and operates 19 globally connected nodes that route transactions and earns minimal fees for routing the transaction.
-As a Lightning Network SaaS platform, the Company acts purely as a technology provider, enabling users to access software tools to more effectively and safely interact with their own Bitcoin Lightning Network payments.